labilezhu/istio-insider-en/docs/source/ch2-envoy/connection-life/connection-life-race.md

-  减少这种 race condition 的可行方法是：delay close socket。 Envoy 已经有相关的配置：[delayed_close_timeout](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto#:~:text=is%20not%20specified.-,delayed_close_timeout,-(Duration)%20The)
+  A possible way to minimize this race condition is to delay closing the socket.
+Envoy already has a configuration for this: [delayed_close_timeout](https://www.envoyproxy.io/docs/envoy/latest/api-v3/ extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto#:~:text=is%20not%20specified.-,delayed_close_ timeout,-(Duration)/v3/http_connection_manager.proto#:~:text=is%20not%20specified. timeout,-(Duration)%20The)

-* Downstream 未感知到 HTTP Keepalive 的 Envoy 连接已经关闭，re-use 了连接。
+* Downstream does not realize that the HTTP Keepalive Envoy connection is closed and re-uses the connection.

-  上面提到的 Keepalive 连接复用的时候。Envoy 已经调用内核的 `close(fd) `  把 socket 变为 `FIN_WAIT_1/FIN_WAIT_2` 的 状态，且已经发出 `FIN`。但 Downstream 未收到，或已经收到但应用未感知到，且同时 reuse 了这个 http keepalive 连接来发送 HTTP Request。在 TCP 协议层面看来，这是个 `half-close` 连接，未 close 的一端的确是可以发数据到对端的。但已经调用过 `close(fd)` 的 kernel (Envoy端) 在收到数据包时，直接丢弃且返回 `RST` 给对端（因为 socket 的文件 fd 已经关闭，已经没进程可能读取到数据了）。这时，可怜的 Downstream 就会说：`Connection reset by peer` 之类的错误。
+  When the Keepalive connection was reused as mentioned above, the Envoy had already called the kernel's `close(fd) ` to change the socket to the `FIN_WAIT_1/FIN_WAIT_2` state, and had already issued a `FIN`.
+But Downstream doesn't receive it, or receives it but the application doesn't sense it, and at the same time reuses the http keepalive connection to send the HTTP request. at the TCP protocol level, this is a `half-close` connection, and the non-close side can indeed send data to the other side.
+However, the kernel (on the Envoy side), which has already called `close(fd)`, when it receives the packet, discards it and returns `RST` to the other side (since the socket's file, fd, is already closed, and there is no more process that can read the data).
+At this point, poor Downstream will say something like `Connection reset by peer`.

-  * 减少这种 race condition 的可行方法是：让 Upstream 对端配置比 Envoy 更小的 timeout 时间。让 Upsteam 主动关闭连接。
+  * A possible way to minimize this race condition is to make the Upstream peer configure a smaller timeout than the Envoy.
+Let Upsteam close the connection proactively.

-#### Envoy 实现上的缓解
+#### Mitigation on Envoy implementation

-##### 缓解 服务端过早关闭连接(Server Prematurely/Early Closes Connection)
+##### Mitigation Server Prematurely/Early Closes Connection